AdobeDocs/experience-manager-cloud-service.en/help/development/develop-a-repository-structure-package.md

 # Develop a Repository Structure Package

 Adobe Experience Manager as a Cloud Service Maven projects requires a Repository Structure Sub-package definition whose sole purpose is to define the JCR repository roots in which the project's Code sub-packages deploy into.

-This allows Experience Manager as a Cloud Service to ensure the Code packages do not inadvertently wipe out each others code.
-The JCR repository structure defined in this package, are known resources are not being installed by another package - so there is no risk of those resources coming from a package would wipe out your content.
+This ensures the installation of packages in Experience Manager as a Cloud Service is automatically ordered by JCR resource dependencies.
+Missing dependencies may lead to scenarios were sub-structures would be installed ahead of their parent structures and therefore be unexpectedly removed, breaking the deployment.

-If your Code package deploys into a location not covered __by__ the Code package, then the resources __too__ that location must be enumerated in the Repository Structure Package.
+If your Code package deploys into a location not covered __by__ the Code package, then any ancestor resources (JCR resources closer to the JCR root) must be enumerated in the Repository Structure Package to establish these dependencies.

 ![Repository Structure Package](./assets/understand-an-aem-projects-content-package-structure/repository-structure-package.png)

 The Repository Structure Package defines the expected, common state of `/apps` which the Package validator uses to determine areas "safe from potential conflicts" as they are standard roots.